michael-conway/irods-ga4gh-dos/README.md

 * Copy docker/settings.xml information into your local ~/.m2/settings.xml or activate it as a profile on the command line using the --global-settings option
 * from the top directory of the repository, issue the command '''mvn install -DskipTests''' to build the packages, skipping the unit tests.
 See (#testing) for instructions on running the unit tests.

+Optionally, the included maven docker image may be used for the Maven build process.
+See the instructions below in (#testing) for information on starting the maven container.
+Once the maven container is running, it mounts the source directory and provides the necessary configuration for accomplishing a build.

 ## Testing